Insomnia: Medications

 Many people with insomnia use sleeping tablets and other sedatives.
 In some places, medications are prescribed in over 95% of cases.
 They, however, are a second line treatment.
-In 2019, the US Food and Drug Administration stated it is going to require warnings for eszopiclone, zaleplon, and zolpidem, due to concerns about serious injuries resulting from abnormal sleep behaviors, including sleepwalking or driving a vehicle while asleep.
+In 2019, the US Food and Drug Administration (FDA) stated it is going to require warnings for eszopiclone, zaleplon, and zolpidem, due to concerns about serious injuries resulting from abnormal sleep behaviors, including sleepwalking or driving a vehicle while asleep.

 The percentage of adults using a prescription sleep aid increases with age.
-During 2005–2010, about 4% of U.S. adults aged 20 and over reported that they took prescription sleep aids in the past 30 days.
+During 2005–2010, about 4% of US adults aged 20 and over reported that they took prescription sleep aids in the past 30 days.
 Rates of use were lowest among the youngest age group (those aged 20–39) at about 2%, increased to 6% among those aged 50–59, and reached 7% among those aged 80 and over.
 More adult women (5%) reported using prescription sleep aids than adult men (3%).
 Non-Hispanic white adults reported higher use of sleep aids (5%) than non-Hispanic black (3%) and Mexican-American (2%) adults.
 No difference was shown between non-Hispanic black adults and Mexican-American adults in use of prescription sleep aids.